redruin1/factorio-draftsman/docs/source/handbook/modding.rst

 .. image:: ../../img/handbook/modding/factorio_mods_folder.png
     :alt: The local mods folder for Factorio.

-Next, determine where your Draftsman installation is located.
+There are two ways of letting Draftsman know where to look for mods.
+One way is to copy the mods you want to the local ``draftsman/factorio-mods`` folder located in the Draftsman installation location.
+This method is convenient if you want to develop scripts for a particular version of a mod or mods, your actual Factorio modlist changes frequently, or just want to isolate the Draftsman environment from your base Factorio one.

 If you installed Draftsman in a virtual environment it should be located in a ``Lib/site-packages`` folder somewhere in your development directory.
-If you installed it to your computer's python installation, check to see where that's installed (depending on your OS) and look for the same ``site-packages`` folder.
+If you installed it to your computer's Python installation, check to see where that's installed (depending on your OS) and look for the same ``site-packages`` folder.
 You should make sure that the version of Draftsman that you're using corresponds the the installation location you put the mods, if you have multiple instances of Draftsman installed.

 In that folder you should find a folder titled ``draftsman``, and inside that a folder named ``factorio-mods``: